-Employers routinely process unemployment benefit claim notices and frequently contest awards of unemployment benefits to former employees during Department of Employment Security ("DES") hearings.
+Employers routinely process unemployment benefit claim notices and frequently contest awards of unemployment benefits to former employees during Division of Employment Security ("DES") hearings.
 Since the 2013 revisions to the North Carolina Employment Security Law ("Law"), however, employers must now become familiar with not only the new categories for conduct that will disqualify a claimant from obtaining benefits and avoid charges to the employer's account, but also new reporting standards.

 New Disqualification Category